aniketrajnish/me/index.md

 ## Simulations

  * [Realtime Jelly Simulation in Unity](https://youtu.be/fMwoglpPgFk)<br>
    This simulation was rendered in real-time using Unity.
 This Project aims at rendering complex simulations like this in real-time which can take hours to render on a decent      PC.
+Made using spring joints between armatures!

  * [Realtime Slime Simulation in Unity](https://youtu.be/a__DdXiYQ-U)<br>
    2 hours of code, 2 weeks of Fluid Mechanics.
 Rendered in real-time using Unity.<br>